philippinespire/pire_ssl_data_processing/README.md

 ##### 1c. ** Download this file into your local computer and upload it in [GenomeScope v1.0](http://qb.cshl.edu/genomescope/) and [Genomescope v2.0](http://qb.cshl.edu/genomescope/genomescope2.0/)**
 * Add a proper description to both of your runs.
 Example "Sgr_fq_fp1_clmp_fp2_fqscrn_rprd_jfsh"
-* For version 1, Adjust the read lenght to that of in the Fastp2 trimming, 140 (unless you had to modify this in Fastp2)
+* For version 1, Adjust the read length to that of in the Fastp2 trimming, 140 (unless you had to modify this in Fastp2)
 * Leave all other parameters with default settings for both versions.
 * Submit (takes only few minutes)